-Late last year I presented a talk called “Don’t outgrow your technology” - the key points are important for businesses who are starting to think about investing in technology as we move to our “new normal” working conditions.
+I have presented a talk called “Don’t outgrow your technology” several times, and the key points are important for businesses who are starting to think about investing in technology as we move to our “new normal” working conditions.

 The key points I covered were: